Data Science Seminars: Bioinformatics Focus

 GENGAR is evaluated through a representative use case involving a pulmonary ventilator.
 Results show that, in most evaluated scenarios, strategies synthesized through formal game-theoretic analysis stabilize patient vital metrics at least as effectively as human decision-making, while keeping relevant metrics closer to nominal healthy values on average.
 The talk will also briefly introduce MARACTUS, a related methodology that automates the extraction of medical procedures and guidelines into machine-readable representations.
 This action is achieved by transforming unstructured clinical documents into analyzable action models for integration into model-driven pipelines and clinical decision support systems.

-Daniele Bottazzi – CSE thesis @Saez-Rodriguez lab (Pablo Rodríguez Mier)
+Daniele Bottazzi – CSE thesis @Saez-Rodriguez lab (P. Rodríguez Mier)

 Integrating domain knowledge into machine learning models remains challenging, particularly in biological applications where physical constraints, conservation laws, and specific mechanistic relationships are known but difficult to incorporate into powerful and expressive neural network architectures.